Christian Lacroix: Diffusion lines

 His collections during 1994 were based on old culture and folklore, as well as fables and the past.
 In 1995, he launched a towel line which contained a fashion and lifestyle side, which represent how the two intertwine ("two sides of the same coin").

 From 1996 to 2006, the brand operated the Christian Lacroix Jeans diffusion line.
 He included past traditions from all around the world, continuing the line with even more on ethnic arts.

 In 2000 he finished a line of novelty accessories which included semi-precious jewelry.

 In 2001, Lacroix also launched a children's line.

 In 2004, Lacroix launched a lingerie for women line, as well as a menswear line.

 Collaborations

 In 1997, the Art de la Table line was launched by Lacroix in partnership with Christofle.
 A licensing agreement was also reached in this year with Pronuptian in which he could launch his Christian Lacroix Marriage line.

 In 2007, Christian Lacroix designed a festive, limited-edition bottle for French mineral water brand Evian.

 In 2011, Lacroix started collaborating with the Barcelona-based clothing brand Desigual.

-In 2013, Diego Della Valle hired Lacroix to create a collection for Maison Schiaparelli, though it failed to materialize.
+In 2013, Diego Della Valle hired Lacroix to create a collection for Schiaparelli, though it failed to materialize.